 Uber’s long, long list of problems got a little longer this week.

 According to data obtained from the self-driving system, the system first registered radar and LIDAR observations of the pedestrian about 6 seconds before impact, when the vehicle was traveling at 43 mph.
 As the vehicle and pedestrian paths converged, the self-driving system software classified the pedestrian as an unknown object, as a vehicle, and then as a bicycle with varying expectations of future travel path.
+You can already see how an Uber and Lyft car accident attorney is going to have a much more complex task than a standard attorney when it comes to straightening out the details of a case!
 At 1.3 seconds before impact, the self-driving system determined that an emergency braking maneuver was needed to mitigate a collision (see figure 2).
 According to Uber, emergency braking maneuvers are not enabled while the vehicle is under computer control, to reduce the potential for erratic vehicle behavior.
 The vehicle operator is relied on to intervene and take action.
 The system is not designed to alert the operator.

 The self-driving system data showed that the vehicle operator intervened less than a second before impact by engaging the steering wheel.
 The vehicle speed at impact was 39 mph.
 The operator began braking less than a second after the impact.
 The data also showed that all aspects of the self-driving system were operating normally at the time of the crash, and that there were no faults or diagnostic messages. [emphasis ours]